 - You have the supplier develop sample(s) until you are confident they know exactly what you want.

-- You send a 30% deposit (by T/T) before production starts.
+- You send a 30% deposit (by T/T payment) before production starts.

-- Your supplier (the manufacturer & exporter) purchases the components and/or materials, and arranges production
+- Your supplier (the manufacturer & exporter) purchases the components and/or materials and arranges the production

 - You work with a quality assurance firm to inspect product quality (this is optional but usually a good idea).

-- You send the remaining 70% (by T/T) before shipment.
+- You send the remaining 70% (by T/T payment) before shipment.

 - The supplier ships the goods and sends you the documents by express courier.

 What is another common, and better, payment term?